WilliXL/user_modeling_memory/README.md

   > Similar to using goals and plans [5] except that users not conscious of their preferences, unlike their goals.
 Could be stored the same way as goals.
 Dialogue affected by goals/plans as well as preferences seem like they will take on similar external features.
 Expands upon van Beek [5] with weights for preferences as well.
 - [8] Kass, R., & Finin, T. (1988).
 MODELING THE USER IN NATURAL LANGUAGE SYSTEMS Robert Kass and Tim Finin, 14(3).
   > Good base knowledge and specs for what a "user model" should be.
+- [9] Kobsa, A., & Wahlster, W. (1989).
+User Models in Dialog Systems.
+- [10] Kobsa, A. (1990).
+User modeling in dialog systems: Potentials and hazards.
+AI & Society, 4(3), 214–231.

 ### Research Questions
+__0. What is a "User Model"?__
+- A user model is the knowledge about the user, either explicitly or implicitly encoded, that is used by the system to improve the interaction [8].

 __1. When to collect user data?__
 - Personality recognition, especially in the five major categories are best collected during the first interaction.
 Especially when there is anxiety and stress [1,2].
+- After self-disclosure prompts littered throughout trial.

 __2. What to collect?__
 - Potential dimensions of what to store?